thediligent/DMSaasDash/README.md

 ## Author

-Mantis is managed by team [CodedThemes](https://codedthemes.com).
+DMS is managed by team [CodedThemes](https://codedthemes.com).

 ## Issues

-Please generate a [GitHub issue](https://github.com/codedthemes/mantis-free-react-admin-template/issues) if you found a bug in any version.
+Please generate a [GitHub issue](https://github.com/codedthemes/DMS-free-react-admin-template/issues) if you found a bug in any version.
 We are try our best to resolve the issue.

 ## License